Abolhassan Banisadr: Return to Iran

-With the Interim Government controlling Iran, Banisadr was appointed Deputy Minister of Finance on 4 February 1979.
-At the direction of Khomeini, he also became a member of the Council of the Islamic Revolution, taking the seat of Mehdi Bazargan, who left to become prime minister.
-On 12 November 1979, following the Interim Government of Iran dissolution, Banisadr was appointed by the Council to replace Ebrahim Yazdi as Minister of Foreign Affairs.
-That same month, on 17 November, Banisadr was promoted to Minister of Finance, replacing the outgoing Ali Ardalan.
+Upon the establishment of a post-revolutionary Interim Government, Banisadr was named Deputy Minister of Finance.
+At Khomeini's direction, he also became a member of the Council of the Islamic Revolution, taking the seat vacated by Mehdi Bazargan, who had left to become the prime minister.
+On 12 November 1979, following the dissolution of the Interim Government in response to the Iran hostage crisis.
+Banisadr replaced Ebrahim Yazdi as Minister of Foreign Affairs.
+That same month, on 17 November, Banisadr was promoted to Minister of Finance.
+He openly criticized the hostage crisis, arguing that the ordeal was isolating Iran from the Third World and forming "a state within a state."